seed-run/homepage/_docs/adding-a-build-spec.md

   Similar to the `before_remove`, the `after_remove` step is run after a service has been removed.
 This can be used to run any cleanup scripts you might have.

+  Note that the `after_remove` step is currently only supported for Serverless Framework apps.

 ### Other Options

 Apart from the build hooks, there are a couple of other options that can help you customize the Seed build process.